Starting and leaving a job

 Rights set by Acts like the Employment Relations Act

 Other Acts set out minimum conditions that apply to all employees (although you’re also free to negotiate better conditions with your employer).
-For example, the Holidays Act 2003 sets out your minimum rights to annual leave, public (“statutory”) holidays, sick leave and bereavement leave, while minimum wage rates are provided for by the Minimum Wage Act.
+For example, the Holidays Act sets out your minimum rights to annual leave, public (“statutory”) holidays, sick leave and bereavement leave.
+Minimum wage rates are provided for by the Minimum Wage Act 1983.